Getting In & Around

 When in Taiwan beware of touts who may try to dupe you posing as tour guides or hawkers.
 Stick to the branded stuff.
 The Taiwanese currency is the New Taiwan Dollar.
 Carry the local currency and US Dollars as shop owners usually accept both.
 A language barrier exists but it is fast diminishing.
 The KMRT has announcements in English as well as Mandarin for the convenience of foreign tourists.
 Most embassies are located in the Xinxing District.
-Kaohsiung is a very safe city compared to certain western cities and Taiwan is a very safe country altogether.
+Kaohsiung is a very safe city compared to certain western cities and Taiwan is generally safe.

 One of the best things to do in Kaohsiung is to go shopping!
 With a local market around every corner, you will never run out of places to go.
 Being very cheap owing to a large variety of products available, it’s a buyers’ market.
 Home to the second largest mall in Asia, the Dream Mall, Kaohsiung promises a shopping experience unmatched by any other city in Taiwan.
 Electronics, clothes, furniture, accessories, jewellery and sports equipment are some of the products which you will get very easily in the many shopping centres in Kaohsiung.
 With its Amusement Parks and the world-famous Hello Kitty Ferris wheel, kids and adults alike can enjoy the thrill of fun rides and adventure sports.

 Sightseeing in Kaohsiung is also a very fruitful experience.
 Due to its rich heritage, many old buildings still remain and The British Consulate in Dagou – a beautiful redbrick building – was built in 1865 by a trading company.
 Also worth visiting is the Museum of History located beside the famous Love River.
 It was a very important building during the Japanese occupation.
 The Love River itself is a site worth visiting with its lovely parks, trees and outdoor cafes.